kdave/btrfs-progs/Documentation/btrfs-quota.rst

 STABILITY AND PERFORMANCE IMPLICATIONS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The qgroup implementation is considered reasonably stable for daily use and has been enabled in various distributions.
+The qgroup mode is considered not recommended for daily usage, unless there is no planned new snapshot/subvolume creation and deletion.

+The core design of qgroup mode and snapshot are not compatible from day one, and are the cause of all kinds of performance problems.

+When qgroup mode is activated, it affects all extent processing, which takes a performance hit.
+Operations that modify a whole subvolume/snapshot in one go, which include snapshot creation and subvolume deletion, are heavily affected and can cause a system hang due to the heavy load.

+Although the kernel is taking several workarounds, the problem is not fully resolved and has extra costs, e.g. marking qgroup inconsistent, breaking limits and requiring extra rescan.

-When quotas are activated, they affect all extent processing, which takes a performance hit.
-Activation of qgroups is not recommended unless the user intends to actually use them.
+Activation of qgroups is not recommended unless the user intends to actually use them, and the usage does not involve new subvolume/snapshot.

 .. _man-quota-hierarchical-quota-group-concepts: